-Aligning with the priorities identified in the NDP and NIP 2050, the Infrastructure Fund focuses on investment into economic and social infrastructure, including amongst others electricity, water, transport, telecommunication, education, and health.
+Aligning with the priorities identified in the NDP and NIP 2050, the Infrastructure Fund focuses on investment into economic and social infrastructure, including amongst others electricity, water, transport, telecommunications, education, and health.
 Infrastructure development in these sectors is anticipated to open opportunities for growth.
 In keeping with the focus of the Infrastructure Fund and for the purpose of this paper, these abovementioned key sectors have been grouped into three categories.
 The weight of each sector in the respective categories is based on the current distribution of investment, based on the national accounts data.
 Category 1 includes electricity and water and is referred to as utilities infrastructure.
-Category 2 includes transport (land transport, air transport and water transport,) and telecommunications and is referred to as transport and telecoms infrastructure.
-Category 3 includes health, social work and education and is referred to as social infrastructure.
+Category 2 includes transport (land transport, air transport and water transport,) and telecommunications and is referred to as work and education and is referred to as social infrastructure.